Petimezi – Concentrated Grape Juice – Nectar of The Greek Gods

 Petimezi – Pure, concentrated grape juice – The world’s oldest natural sweetener.

-Petimezi is produced after the grape harvest, (Trigos in Greek) in late August to October, by boiling pure, fresh grape juice, in enormous vats, for hours, if not days, until about only a fifth of the original liquid remains.
+Petimezi is produced after the grape harvest, (Trigos in Greek) in late August to October, by boiling pure, fresh grape juice in enormous vats for hours, if not days, until about only a fifth of the original liquid remains.

 Panagiotis takes pride in making authentic petmezi in the traditional way, the way it was

-made, thousands of years ago.
+made thousands of years ago.

 Nothing is added, no sugar, no colouring, it’s pure, natural, concentrated grape juice.

-Sultanina grapes are packed with iron, potassium, selenium and vitamins A and B, traditionally imported from the Ottoman Empire, according to folklore, the Sultan left his grapes in the sun too long after fleeing when attacked by a tiger.
+Traditionally imported from the Ottoman Empire, the sultanas grapes are so called, according to folklore, as after the Sultan left his grapes in the sun too long after fleeing when attacked by a tiger.

 There after they were called sultanas.
 (The feminine form of sultan).